Website Privacy, and Cookie Policies

 - analytics providers such as Google based outside the EU;

-- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as Paypal based inside the EU.
+- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as Stripe based inside the EU.

 - Identity and Contact Data from publicly availably sources such as Companies House and the Electoral Register based inside the EU.

-- Contact information from WordPress add-ons, such as Contact Form 7, and Appointment Hour Booking, based either inside or outside the EU.
+- Contact information from WordPress add-ons, such as Contact Form 7, and Simply Schedule Appointments, based either inside or outside the EU.